-Kelvin is a tax lawyer at Sladen Legal.
+Kelvin is an Associate at Sladen Legal.

-As a tax lawyer, Kelvin primarily advises individuals, small businesses, and family groups with their income tax and GST affairs including on tax residency, restructures, including the application of the small business CGT concessions, Division 7A, and consolidation.
+As a tax associate, Kelvin primarily advises individuals, small businesses, and family groups with their income tax and GST affairs including on tax residency, restructures, including the application of the small business CGT concessions, Division 7A, and consolidation.
 His earlier experience in both Big 4 and highly reputable mid-tier accounting firms means Kelvin understands these issues from both a legal and an accounting perspective.

 Kelvin also advises on the tax implications of property developers of all sizes including residential subdivisions to large green acre developments.
 In this space, Kelvin advises on the revenue or capital taxing implications for property developments as well as instructing valuers in conducting a property valuation.